Do-It-Yourselfers, Make Safety And Efficiency A Top Priority

 It is the time of year when many individuals are working on home improvements.
 While making a to-do-list, keep in mind that there are many federal tax incentives to include efficiency improvements during repairs and new construction.
 Before people start tackling do-it-yourself projects, Safe Electricity asks everyone to take precautions before starting renovations or construction projects, especially when working around electrical equipment and overhead power lines.

-Simple actions like replacing standard light bulbs with compact florescent bulbs (CFLs) and sealing air leaks with weather stripping or caulk can produce substantial savings on your energy bill.
+Simple actions like replacing standard light bulbs with Light Emitting Diodes (LEDs) and sealing air leaks with weather stripping or caulk can produce substantial savings on your energy bill.
 You can also receive tax incentives for improvements such as replacing old windows with higher efficiency ones, and you’ll be helping the environment as well.

 Safe Electricity recommends Do-It-Yourselfers keep the following in mind: